netdata/netdata/collectors/statsd.plugin/README.md

 ### Optimize private metric charts visualization and storage

 If you have thousands of metrics, each with its own private chart, you may notice that your web browser becomes slow when you view the Netdata dashboard (this is a web browser issue we need to address at the Netdata UI).
 So, Netdata has a protection to stop creating charts when `max private charts allowed = 200` (soft limit) is reached.

-The metrics above this soft limit are still processed by Netdata and will be available to be sent to backend time-series databases, up to `max private charts hard limit = 1000`.
+The metrics above this soft limit are still processed by Netdata, can be used in synthetic charts and will be available to be sent to backend time-series databases, up to `max private charts hard limit = 1000`.
 So, between 200 and 1000 charts, Netdata will still generate charts, but they will automatically be created with `memory mode = none` (Netdata will not maintain a database for them).
 These metrics will be sent to backend time series databases, if the backend configuration is set to `as collected`.

 Metrics above the hard limit are still collected, but they can only be used in synthetic charts (once a metric is added to chart, it will be sent to backend servers too).